ansible-collections/community.zabbix/docs/ZABBIX_AGENT_ROLE.md

 **NOTE**

-_Supporting Windows is a best effort (I don't have the possibility to either test/verify changes on the various amount of available Windows instances).
+_Supporting Windows is a best effort (We don't have the possibility to either test/verify changes on the various amount of available Windows instances).
 PRs specific to Windows will almost immediately be merged, unless someone is able to provide a Windows test mechanism via Travis for Pull Requests._
 When `(2)` is used in the name of the property, like `zabbix_agent(2)_win_logfile`, it will show that you can configure `zabbix_agent_win_logfile` for the Zabbix Agent configuration file and `zabbix_agent2_win_logfile` for the Zabbix Agent 2 configuration file.

 Otherwise it just for the Zabbix Agent or for the Zabbix Agent 2.